dhferreira/banking-api/README.md

 ## Running in Development Environment

-1. Run `docker-compose up --build`
+1. Run `docker-compose up --build` at the project's root directory

 Now you can access the api through [`localhost:4000`](http://localhost:4000)